 Minimize aeration when filling VOC sample containers.
 Control the flow rate from any discharge tubing to < 100 mL/minute when collecting VOC samples.

-Peristaltic Pump and Tubing: This technique is not preferred for Oil & Grease, or TRPHs.
+Peristaltic Pump and Tubing: This technique is not preferred for Oil & Grease, or TRPHs, but may be the only way to access the sampling location.
 If collecting Volatile Organic Compounds with a peristaltic pump please refer to FS 2221.
 Extractable Organics can be collected through the pump if the silicone tubing used in the pump head is twelve inches or less or if used with the organic trap setup as shown in FS 2200, Figure FS 2200-1.

 Lower appropriately precleaned tubing to a depth 6 – 12 inches below water surface, where possible.